Estimated Reading Time: 15 mins

 Image by rawpixel.com on freepik

-According to my ovulation calendar, my period was to be expected Monday 16th September so by the time it reached Saturday 14th, I wasn’t surprised that I was feeling ‘slightly out of sorts’.
+By the time it reached Saturday 14th, I wasn’t at all surprised that I was feeling ‘slightly out of sorts’.

-Regardless of the change in my mood, I attended the gym as normal, got my interview presentation together as had been requested by the hiring organisation, and started my music ensemble ahead of Sunday’s service.
+I also got my interview presentation together as had been requested by the hiring organisation, and started my music ensemble ahead of Sunday’s church service.

 Sunday arrived and I woke up feeling indifferent.
 Not excited but also not down – just indifferent.